APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 ```
 Then clean the .deb file from your disk.

+For machines with NVIDA graphic processors, you may need to install a driver.
+Run `ubuntu-drivers devices` to see the type of devices.
+Run `sudo ubuntu-drivers autoinstall` to install the recommended driver.
+Or, you may install specific driver by `sudo apt install nvidia-340`.
+You may refer to this [website](https://linuxconfig.org/benchmark-your-graphics-card-on-linux) to test your graphic card.

 ## Create a lib folder
 It is recommended to have all the libraries in a single lib folder.
 We typically create an empty folder in the $HOME directory.